ddriver88/odin-recipes/README.md

-Creating a simple recipe list in HTML follwoing the odin project's lessons
+Creating a simple recipe list in HTML following the odin project's lessons